Coldtrates/Coldtrates/README.md

 Create a JavaScript function that performs some form of mathematical operation (calculates something) and displays the result on your page or otherwise uses that value to do something on the site.

+I am also working on another game that is Text based that would include stats monsters experiance and rewards has been commented out till further notice